tjzvbokbnft/ELITE-Embedding-Less-retrieval-with-Iterative-Text-Exploration/README.md

 Every morning she walked through the forest to reach the river, where she collected fresh water for her family.
 One day, she discovered strange footprints leading deeper into the woods.

+Curiosity tugged at her more strongly than fear.
+The footprints were larger than any animal she knew, yet the shape was oddly delicate, almost as if whoever left them walked lightly despite their size.
+She followed the trail past familiar trees and into a part of the forest she had never dared to explore.

+The deeper she went, the quieter the forest became.
+The usual chatter of birds faded, replaced by a soft humming sound she couldn’t quite place.
+Sunlight filtered through the tall pines in thin golden slices, making the footprints glimmer faintly as if dusted with silver.

+After nearly an hour of walking, Alice reached a small clearing she didn’t know existed.
+In the center stood an enormous stone, covered in vines that glowed with a faint bluish light.
+The footprints circled the stone and vanished behind it, as though whoever made them had walked straight through the rock.

+Alice hesitated.
+Part of her wanted to run back to the safety of her village.
+Another part—the part that had always wondered what lay beyond the mountains—told her she was closer to a truth she had never imagined.
+She took a deep breath, stepped forward, and gently placed her hand on the glowing stone.
 """

 query = "Why did Alice go to the river every morning?"